SLASSCOM/slasscom-bootcamp-curriculum/computational-thinking/01-fundamental-concepts.md

 ## Assessment 1

-MCQ assessment verifying the understanding of the students in the following programming concepts
+MCQ assessment verifying the understanding of the students in the following programming concepts.
+Preferably use a gamified assessment tool such as Kahoot.

 - What's computer programming
 - Instructions and sequence